OpenLMP/docs/index.md

 ## Location & Messaging Protocol

-Location & Messaging Protocol (LMP) is protocol that provides a framework to allow applications and systems to share location or communicate between entities and devices.
+Location & Messaging Protocol (LMP) is a protocol that provides a framework to allow applications and systems to share location or communicate between entities and devices.

 OpenLMP uses HTTPS protocol as the layer of transport.